Skip to main content

 Do you raise more money, or do you just build?

 The default advice in Silicon Valley is clear: raise.
 More capital, more hires, more growth.
-It's become a reflex.
+It has become a reflex.
 A startup without fundraising is seen as a startup without momentum.

-But here's the uncomfortable truth: fundraising doesn't save you.
+But here is the uncomfortable truth: fundraising does not save you.
 Execution does.

 Fundraising Is Theater